microsoft/presidio/docs/analyzer/adding_recognizers.md

-# Supporting new types of PII entities
+# Supporting detection of new types of PII entities

 Presidio can be extended to support detection of new types of PII entities, and to support additional languages.